Data-Science-for-Linguists-2021/Class-Lounge/guestbooks/guestbook_lexy.md

 - Your data collection is great and your log is super updated which made it easy to see your progress!
 - It sounds like you have your data mostly ready to go for analysis, and so you might be doing this once it’s cleaned, but are you going to include more stats like token count (unless that’s not relevant to your analysis lol).
 - It’s interesting that the lyrics for different artists are all stored in different json files.
+> Thank you, Frances!
+I will be doing this once it has been adequately cleaned.
+Hopefully that won't take as long to do so I can finally start doing some basic stats then start doing the LDA analysis and the word clouds.